craigmiller160/ajax-api/docs/makingRequests.md

 | `config` | No | The `AxiosRequestConfig`.
 HTTP headers and other options can be configured here. |
 | `errorMsg` | No | If a `defaultErrorHandler` was set, this message will be passed to it if an error occurs. |
 | `suppressError` | No | If a `defaultErrorHandler` was set, this function can override its behavior and prevent it from being called.
 See the docs on Error Handling for more details. |

+## Bearer Tokens

+By default, ajaxApi will check `localStorage` for a property called `craigmiller160AjaxApiBearerToken`.
+If one is present, it will be set as the `Authorization` header.